shlomimatichin/Pymake3/docs/manual.md

 ### Specifying dependencies

-Pymake targets can depend on other targets.
+Pymake2 targets can depend on other targets.
 Dependencies are specified with the `@depends_on` decorator:

 ```python
 @target